-Year-to-date 2017
+Year-to-date 2018

-Commercial Lines recorded an underwriting income of \$4.0 million compared to \$10.0 million in the same period last year.
-Direct written premiums increased by 54% for the year, primarily due to the launch of Commercial Auto and Surety in 2016.
+Commercial Lines recorded an underwriting income of \$4.9 million, an increase of \$0.9 million over the same prior period.
+Direct written premiums increased by 55% for the year, supported by rate increases in Commercial Auto, and the continued growth of our expanded suite of Commercial Lines products launched in 2016.

-This segment's combined ratio increased to 94% for the year from an exceptional level of 76% in the prior year as a result of the following factors:
+This segment's combined ratio increased to 96% for the year due to: